peterkhe1999/CheatSheet/OSEP/README.md

 :endif
 ```

-With environment variables, check whether the user is running as **root**.
+With environment variables `$USER`, we can check whether the user is running as `root`.

-The "*" specifies that this action will be performed for all files being edited.
+The `*` specifies that this action will be performed for all files being edited.

-=> could change this to match only files with a particular name or file extension.
+=> Change this to match only files with a particular name or file extension.

-Then use `:w!` to save the buffer contents.
+Use `:w!` to save the buffer contents.

 `/home/offsec/.vim/plugin/settings.vim`.